 - justify: The default value for this option is LEFT.

-- repeatDelay: The button called auto-repeat is controlled by this option along with repeat interval and both the values can be represented in milliseconds.
+- repeatDelay: This option and repeat interval control the auto-repeat button, and both the values can be represented in milliseconds.

-- repeatInterval: The button called auto-repeat is controlled by this option along with repeat delay and both the values can be represented in milliseconds.
+- repeatInterval: This option and repeat delay control the auto-repeat button, and both the values can be represented in milliseconds.

 - state: This option can be either of NORMAL or DISABLED or read-only.
 The default value for this option is NORMAL.